 The LUMC hiPSC Hotel offers the isolation of primary cells from the following human tissue sources:

-- Peripheral blood (10 ml, Heparine tubes): storage for up to one day at RT.
+- Peripheral blood: storage for up to one day at RT.

-- Peripheral blood mononuclear cells (PBMCs) are isolated and frozen (pause step).
-For reprogramming, erythroblasts are expanded from the PBMC fraction and are reprogrammable with LV or episomal plasmids, as requested.
+- Peripheral blood mononuclear cells (PBMCs) are isolated from 10 ml (heparine tubes) and frozen (pause step).
+For reprogramming, erythroblasts are expanded from the PBMC fraction and are reprogrammed with LV or episomal plasmids, as requested.

 - Blood outgrowth endothelial cells (BOECs): a minimum of 80 ml peripheral blood is required.
-Under Netherlands ethical approval, this not applicable for children (max. blood volume for collection is 40 ml).
+Under Dutch ethical approval not applicable for children (max. blood volume for collection is 40 ml).
 In general the success rate for isolation and the reprogramming efficiencies are low relative to other cell sources.
-Reprogrammable with LV.
+Reprogramming with LV.

-- Urine (≥ 150 ml): immediate isolation of renal epithelial cells.
-Reprogrammable with LV, episomal plasmids, SeV.
+- Urine (~150 ml): immediate isolation of renal epithelial cells.
+Reprogramming with LV, episomal plasmids or SeV upon request.

 - Milk teeth: immediate isolation of dental pulp cells.
-Reprogrammable with LV.
+Reprogramming with LV.

-For the following cell types we offer reprogramming of ready-to-use cells with LV:
+For the following cell types we offer reprogramming of ready-to-use cells:

-- mesenchymal stromal (or stem) cells (from bone marrow):
+- mesenchymal stromal (or stem) cells (from bone marrow); reprogramming with LV